 With poor access to formal sector employment - because of a lack of formal jobs or because workers lack the requisite skills for existing jobs - many Indian workers opt for self-employment or become casual laborers.
-According to the Fourth Census of Micro, Small and Medium Enterprises in 2006-07, of all MSMEs in India, micro-enterprises make up 95 percent of registered businesses and 99.8 percent of unregistered businesses.2 In terms of output, the MSME sector accounted for about 45 percent of manufacturing output and 40 percent of the country's total exports in 2011-12.3 Micro-enterprises can be formal or informal, sole proprietorship, part-time and/or home-based.4 iii No reliable estimate exists for the number of unregistered micro-enterprises in Ahmedabad.
+According to the Fourth Census of Micro, Small and Medium Enterprises in 2006-07, of all MSMEs in India, micro-enterprises make up 95 percent of registered businesses and 99.8 percent of unregistered businesses.
+In terms of output, the MSME sector accounted for about 45 percent of manufacturing output and 40 percent of the country's total exports in 2011-12.
+Micro-enterprises can be formal or informal, sole proprietorship, part-time and/or home-based.

+iii No reliable estimate exists for the number of unregistered micro-enterprises in Ahmedabad.

-Of the 36.1 million MSMEs - both registered and unregistered - in 2006-07 in India, 2.6 million were owned by women.5 Nearly 98 percent of the women-owned MSMEs were micro-enterprises.6 Running micro-enterprises is a way for women to engage in economic activity at a time when women's labor force participation in India is declining - from 37 percent in 2004-05 to 22.5 percent in 2011-12.7 These women-owned microenterprises contributed 3.09 percent of industrial output and employ over 8 million people.8 a global design and manufacturing hub, and "Start-up India," an initiative to foster entrepreneurship and promote innovation by creating an environment conducive to startup growth.^{9,10} There is a renewed focus on the MSME sector as an engine of growth.
+Of the 36.1 million MSMEs - both registered and unregistered - in 2006-07 in India, 2.6 million were owned by women.
+Nearly 98 percent of the women-owned MSMEs were micro-enterprises.
+Running micro-enterprises is a way for women to engage in economic activity at a time when women's labor force participation in India is declining - from 37 percent in 2004-05 to 22.5 percent in 2011-12.
+These women-owned microenterprises contributed 3.09 percent of industrial output and employ over 8 million people.

+The Indian government has made entrepreneurship a priority through recent campaigns like "Make in India," a national initiative to transform India into a global design and manufacturing hub, and "Start-up India," an initiative to foster entrepreneurship and promote innovation by creating an environment conducive to startup growth.
+There is a renewed focus on the MSME sector as an engine of growth.
 While these firms already employ millions of Indians, the government seeks to bring informal enterprises into the formal economy and grant them access to schemes, subsidies, credit and technology.
 Historically, micro-enterprises have largely avoided formal registration and have proved difficult to regulate.